coralproject/design/README.md

 This is our design process and some of the activities required in each.
 While they are in sequential order, there is a lot of circling back when we come across new findings  When reaching out to help contribute with design, please let me know which area you would like to be involved in.

 **Stakeholder Interviews**
-Gather requirements, KPI’s, and a wish list of features.
+Gather requirements, research, KPI’s, and a wish list of features.

 **User Research & Analysis**
 Identify user needs, frustrations and behaviors through exploratory research and model them.